Struct EntityCommands

 pub fn remove_by_id(&mut self, component_id: ComponentId) -> &mut Self

-Removes a component from the entity.
+Removes a dynamic Component from the entity if it exists.

 Source